icon-community/icon.community/README.md

 > **Note:** Github Issues are reserved for feature requests and bug reporting.
 Please don't create a new Github issue to ask a question.

-We have a vibrant developer community and several community resources to ask questions in.
+We have a vibrant developer community and several community resources to ask questions.

 ### Community Resources